CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ### Single Sign-On (SSO)

 **Library**: MASFoundation<br>
 **Scenario**: You are developing two bank apps that you want to work seamlessly together.
-You want to share credentials between the apps to reduce the number of times the user has to log in on a device.<br>
+You want to share credentials between the apps to reduce the number of times the user has to log in.<br>
 **Description:** Single Sign-On is a session and user authentication process that allows a user to enter a single username and password to access multiple apps.

 The Mobile SDK uses the following standards for a secure an SSO implementation: